 Currently, the management for BHD patients is the same regardless of mutation type but scientists are interested in discovering whether certain mutations are associated with particular BHD characteristics.
 This could lead to a patient-tailored treatment plan including kidney cancer screening.

-In our next Science Toolkit, we will be diving further into specific FLCN mutations and how to understand your sequencing results.
+In our next BHD Toolkit, we will be diving further into specific FLCN mutations, how to understand your sequencing results and what to expect when you see a clinical geneticist.